 In 2004, the Council undertook responsibility for coordinating Carbondale’s Ralph Anderson Interfaith Dialogue series (formerly known as the Jewish/Christian/Muslim Dialogues).
 The Council sponsors several dialogues a year that educate on specific faiths and practices, and invite multi-faith perspectives on current events and issues.
 The Council also has hosted special guests at the forefront of faith, justice, and peace work.

 Other work of the Council includes annual interfaith events such as Carbondale in Thanksgiving, and ecumenical events such as the Week of Prayer for Christian Unity.
-In recent years, the Council has held several special events such as Interfaith Week and the community’s tenth anniversary remembrance of Sept.
-11, 2001.
-The Council also supports and promotes community events such as the Martin Luther King, Jr. Unity Service and the Alternative Gift Fair.
+In recent years, the Council has held special events such as Interfaith Week The Council also supports and promotes community events such as the Martin Luther King, Jr. Unity Service and the Alternative Gift Fair.